Get News & Updates Directly To Your Inbox

 Because of its importance, any problem with the liver can be cause for concern.
 That includes cirrhosis.

-What is cirrhosis?Cirrhosis is a disease where scar tissue builds up in the liver, hindering it from working the right way.
-Anything that hurts the liver can cause cirrhosis, but the most common causes are:
+Cirrhosis is a disease in which scar tissue builds up in the liver.
+The scar tissue keeps the liver from working as it should.
+Anything that harms the liver can cause cirrhosis, but the most common causes are:

-How is cirrhosis treated?There is no magic pill or treatment that can cure cirrhosis, but there are ways to slow or stop its progress.
-The treatment options depend on what’s causing cirrhosis, and can range from lifestyle changes (ex: stop drinking alcohol and lose weight) to meds.
-If the liver damage is really bad your doctor may suggest a liver transplant.
+There is no magic pill or treatment that can cure cirrhosis.
+There are ways to slow or stop its progress, though.
+Treatment depends on the cause of your cirrhosis.
+Options can range from lifestyle changes (stop drinking alcohol, lose weight, etc.) to medications.
+If the liver damage is severe, your doctor may suggest a liver transplant.